 Our hopes are many for ourselves, our community, and our world.
 We have exciting and challenging work to do and many ideas, plans, and people will make a difference.

 Many opportunities exist at Mountain Vista UU for you to volunteer your time or talent, in other words—“care for” and be “cared for.”
-Whether caring for yourself or just having fun with others, supporting an MVUU activity—maybe teaching in the Religious Education program—or serving the greater community, you can find your niche here together with others who share it.
+Whether caring for yourself or just having fun with others, supporting an MVUU activity—maybe teaching in the Religious Exploration program—or serving the greater community, you can find your niche here together with others who share it.